 - Substantive Law and Procedural Law

-TESS is very familiar with the many of the Legal Authorities and E.U.
-Regulations and does apply them in a similar manner in Timeshare exit and compensations claims in Malta.
-In short as the fundamental Common Law principles do underpin the E.U regulations and do qualify many issues.
-British consumers via TESS can and do quote the many high court authorities in Maltese submissions.
+TESS Law is very familiar with the many legal authorities and EU regulations and applies them in a similar manner in timeshare exit and compensations claims in Malta.
+British consumers via TESS Law can and do quote the many high court authorities in Maltese submissions.

 Last modified: 23rd April 2020